This is how a heat loss survey works (MCS compliant)

 User behavior

-The steps of calculating the heat load
+The steps of calculating the heat loss

 1. Determination of transmission heat losses